IELTS Free Online Writing Practice - The role of biometrics in identity verification

 Randomly more:

-Topic: Write an essay on the following The role of bioengineering in addressing environmental challenges.
+Topic: Write an essay on the role of religion in society.

 Why IELTS.WORK?